mikegeyser/sacred-heart-walking-tour/data/013/poi-013-card-006.md

   type: 1
   text: "A Southern African Catholic Bishops’ Conference (SACBC) booklet about the petrol bombing of Khanya House, 1988."
   url: assets/images/points-of-interest/13.12.jpg
-  reference: "Image: Anna Zeminski/Afrapix/SACBC, Marist Archive"
+  reference: "Image: Anna Zeminski/Afrapix/SACBC in Marist Archive"
 ---
 > “What has occurred at Khanya House is a tragedy, not only for the Bishops’ Conference but for the country as well.
 THIS IS NOT A TIME FOR POLITICAL POINT SCORING.
 It is a time for all South Africans to realise that violence will not solve the problems of the country.”
 >